André van Gyseghem: Early life

 (née Offord).
 He went to school in Greenwich, then studied for the stage at RADA.
 He worked initially in a music-publishing business.

 He made his stage debut at the Theatre Royal, Bognor, in September 1927, as Peveril Leyburn in The Constant Nymph, then in January 1928 toured as Lewis Dodd in the same play.
 From September 1928 to July 1930 he was engaged at the Hull Repertory Theatre, then under the direction of A.R.
 Whatmore, playing a round of leading juvenile parts.

 Return to London

-At the Arts Theatre in July 1930 he played Vitek in The Macropulos Secret.
+At the 4Arts Theatre in July 1930 he played Vitek in The Macropulos Secret.
 He then joined the repertory company at the Embassy Theatre, and remained there from September 1930 until October 1934.
 He continued to take parts in plays, such as Florindo in The Liar and Master Klaus in The Witch, but also began his long career as director, starting with the Agatha Christie play Black Coffee in December 1930.

 Other subsequent productions which he directed at the Embassy included: